After our failure to kill the commander of the guards, we needed

 Win OR Learn

 - The elementalist was a lot more efficient this time (not his fault if the scenario played against his character) as he got the grasp of how is new character works

 - His chain-ligthning was suitably impressive against the stone golems

-- I regret not having picked Cold Fire at level 3, too late now
+- I regret not having picked Cold Fire at level 3

 - My mystic ally was totally useless both time I summoned it

 - We tried a retaliate combo, me and the cragheart, against the stone golems, and that totally backfired in our face when those flipped a retaliate card of their own

 - That’s probably the last time I bring Hardened Spikes to battle despite the prior amazing success we had with it (the one time)

 - Our tendency to get in harm’s way (the cragheart in particular) is something that we addressed after this scenario